CSi-Studio/Propro/README.md

 ## Step6: Start ProPro Server
 at last double-click the start-propro.bat to start up the propro server.
 (If the windows defender ask for firewall permission,please allow the command)
  When you see the log "Started ProproApplication in XXX seconds", that mean you start up the propro server successful.
- Now open your browser(Firefox, Edge or Chrome) with http://localhost.
+ Now open http://localhost on your browser(Firefox, Edge or Chrome).

 In fact, if you download the whole package of Windows1.0.0, don't do any change for the properties.
 Just start up the mongo server and the propro by step5 and step6